nehCG/COMS4156-MVC-masters/README.md

 - Description: Authenticate a user.
 - Request Params:
-  - `userName`(String): The name of the user.
+  - `userName`(String): The username of the user.
   - `userPwd`(String): The password of the user.
 - Response: `UserModel` object for valid credentials.
 - Status Codes:
     - 200 OK: Authentication successful.
     - 400 BAD REQUEST: If `userName` or `userPwd` is empty, or if credentials are incorrect.
-    - 300 Custom code: Represents business logic errors.
+    - 300 CUSTOM CODE: Represents business logic errors.
 - **Postman API tests**:
   - Login success: [View Screenshot](postman_API_tests/user/login/Login_success.png)
   - User does not exist: [View Screenshot](postman_API_tests/user/login/Login_user_dne.png)